The Chemical Brothers: 1984–1995: Formation and early incarnations

-Ed Simons (born 9 June 1970) was born the son of a barrister mother and a father he described as "absent".
-After finishing at Dulwich College, an "expensive" public school with 11 O levels and three A levels, he studied history, at the University of Manchester.
+Ed Simons (born 9 June 1970) was born to a barrister mother and a father he described as "absent".
+After attending Dulwich College, where he gained 11 O levels and three A levels, he studied history at the University of Manchester.

-Tom Rowlands (born 11 January 1971) was raised in Henley-on-Thames having attended Reading Blue Coat School in Sonning-On-Thames.
+Tom Rowlands (born 11 January 1971) was raised in Henley-on-Thames and attended Reading Blue Coat School.
 He met Simons at the University of Manchester in 1989; they shared an interest in raves and club-going.
 Rowlands chose Manchester primarily to immerse himself in its music scene, particularly the Fac 51 Hacienda.

-Rowlands was in a band called Ariel prior to meeting Simons.
-He formed Ariel in London with friends Brendan Melck and Mathew Berry.
-Their first single was "Sea of Beats", which was essentially a white label record.
-Before Philip Brown set up Echo Logik Records, their first promo was "Bokadilo".
-Other songs, released on 12-inch, included "Mustn't Grumble" and their best-known, "Rollercoaster".
-After a year on Echo Logik they signed to the record label deConstruction.
-They insisted on a female singer and they recruited former Xpansions frontwoman Sally Ann Marsh, and after some disappointing songs such as "Let It Slide" (Rowlands would later describe it as "a stinker"), the band fell apart.
-One of the last things Ariel did was the song "T Baby", which was remixed by the pair.

-Rowlands and Simons started to DJ in 1992 at a club called Naked Under Leather, located in the back of a pub called the Swinging Sporran (later renamed Retro Bar and currently operated by the University of Manchester).
-There, they were known by the alias "237 Turbo Nutters", after the number of their house on Dickenson Road in Manchester and a reference to their Blackburn raving days.
+Rowlands was in a band called Ariel prior to meeting Simons, with friends Brendan Melck and Mathew Berry; the band was signed to Echo Logik Records and then deConstruction.
+After the band disbanded, Rowlands and Simons, who were sharing a house, started to DJ in 1992, at a club called Naked Under Leather, located in the back of a pub called the Swinging Sporran (later renamed Retro Bar and currently operated by the University of Manchester).
+They were known by the alias "237 Turbo Nutters", after the number of their house on Dickenson Road in Manchester and a reference to their Blackburn raving days.
 The pair would play hip hop, techno, and house.
-The two called themselves The Dust Brothers after the US production duo, famous for their work with the Beastie Boys.
+The two called themselves The Dust Brothers after the US production duo Dust Brothers, famous for their work with the Beastie Boys.
 After a while, Rowlands and Simons began to run out of suitable instrumental hip hop tracks to use, so they started to make their own.
 Using a Hitachi hi-fi system, an Atari ST, a sampler, and a keyboard, they recorded "Song to the Siren", which sampled This Mortal Coil.
 "Song to the Siren" was released on their own record label, which they called Diamond Records (after Ed's nickname).
 At this point the Dust Brothers were the first-ever backroom DJs in the Sumptuous Locarno Lounge at The Job Club in Gossips night club in Dean Street, Soho from April 1992 till April 1993.